valentina-mota/11ty-blog-site/src/blog/the-good-executive-assistant.md

 ## The Human Factor Remains Central

-Technology is a powerful enabler, but the Executive Assistant’s value also lies in qualities that no AI can replace: discretion, emotional intelligence, adaptability, and trustworthiness.
+Technology is a powerful enabler, but the EA’s value also lies in qualities that no AI can replace: discretion, emotional intelligence, adaptability, and trustworthiness.
 The good EA knows how to combine these human strengths with digital tools, ensuring that technology supports, rather than replaces, relationships and collaboration.

 ## Conclusion

-The good Executive Assistant of today is both a people connector and a digital enabler.
+The good EA of today is both a people connector and a digital enabler.
 With strong IT skills and growing AI literacy, they transform daily administration into streamlined, reliable, and even enjoyable processes.

 In short: a good EA does not just keep the office running, they help the organization move forward.